gdelrioifc/PPI-RCC2/README.md

 The directory <a href="https://github.com/gdelrioifc/PPI-RCC2/tree/main/Parallelism">Parallelism</a> contains the data (RCC vectors) and codes used to evaluate the parallelism/semi-parallelism observed in 4 different datasets, including: Full_DB, Experimental_DB, AlphaFold_DB and Random_DB.
 Please review the original work for a full desciption of these datasets.

-Two supplementary tables cited in the original article are accessible in this site under the directory <a href="">Supplementary Tables</a>
+Two supplementary tables cited in the original article are accessible in this site under the directory <a href="https://github.com/gdelrioifc/PPI-RCC2/tree/main/SupplementaryTables">Supplementary Tables</a>